Otjozondjupa Region

 Otjozondjupa is one of the fourteen regions of Namibia.
 Its capital is Otjiwarongo.
 The region further contains the municipalities of Okahandja and Grootfontein and the towns Okakarara and Otavi.
 As of 2020, Otjozondjupa had 97,945 registered voters.

 Geography

 A landmark within this region is the Waterberg Plateau Park.
 Twenty four kilometres west of Grootfontein lies the huge Hoba meteorite.
-At over 60 tons, it is the largest known meteorite on Earth, as well as being the largest naturally occurring mass of iron known to exist on the planet's surface.
+At over 60 tons, it is the largest known meteorite on Earth, as well as the largest naturally occurring mass of iron known to exist on the planet's surface.

 In the east, Otjozondjupa borders the North-West District of Botswana.
 Domestically, it borders more regions than any other region of Namibia: